-While zkipster's invitation templates are devised with maximum consistency and displayability across all desktop, mobile and web-based email clients (i.e. Apple Mail, Microsoft Outlook, Gmail, Thunderbird, etc.) in mind, your final invitation emails may still appear different to how they were intended to look in the design stage.
+While zkipster's invitation templates are devised with maximum consistency and displayability across all desktop, mobile and web-based email clients (i.e. Apple Mail, Microsoft Outlook, Gmail, Thunderbird, etc.) in mind, your final invitation emails may still appear different from how you intended them to look in the design stage.

 In most cases these differences are subtle, but it is worth testing your invitation emails on a variety of clients to make sure everything is looking (and working) as intended.
 Web-based email clients have an extra layer of complexity here as they render differently in different browsers.